h3xp/RickDangerousUpdate/README.md

 ##### Clean Unofficial Roms

-Allows you to select unofficial roms you have added and remove them cleanly from your build.
+Allows you to select and uninstall unofficial roms you have previously added to your installation.

 #### Genre Utilities